chandar-lab/CriticalGradientOptimization/README.md

 We propose a class of memory-augmented gradient descent optimizers that retain only the *critical* gradients, as defined by the L2-norm of the gradients, as opposed to the entire history.
 This repository contains these memory-agumented optimizers as well as numerous models to test them on.

+This repository contains the code used in the paper *Memory Augmented Optimizers* by Parthasarathi, McRae, and Chandar.
+(Link will be added when posted to arXiv).

 ## Installation

 All experiments were run using Python 3.6.
 Logging of results was handled using the WandB API.
 To install all prerequisites you can run: